user1342/Awesome-Android-Reverse-Engineering/README.md

 # How to Use
-Awesome-Android-Reverse-Engineering is an amazing list for people who need a certain feature on their app, so the best ways to use are:
+Awesome-Android-Reverse-Engineering is an amazing list for people who work in taking apart Android applications, systems, or components.
 Simply press ```command + F``` to search for a keyword or go through our Content Menu.

 # Contents
 - [Training](#Training "Training")